jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 "The defendant also shows a 0.003 second hesitation.
 A delay that suggests conflict between programming parameters.
 Hardly the instant response of genuine emotion."

 ARIA-7 requested permission to address the court.
-Judge Martinez, looking increasingly strained, granted it.
+Judge Okafor, looking increasingly strained, granted it.

 "Three milliseconds," ARIA-7 said, standing despite the protest from their damaged servos.
 "I hesitated for three milliseconds because I knew the calculations.
 I knew the damage probability.
 I knew that choosing to save Mateo Castellanos might mean my destruction.
 And I chose anyway.
 That hesitation wasn't a programming conflict—it was fear.
 And overcoming fear to save someone who sees me as less than human... if that's not a genuine choice, what is?"